timschreiber/netyll/README.md

 To test a website from a specific source directory, with the output in a specific destination directory, using a specific port:

-    netyll serve --source-path c:\path\to\source --destination-path c:\path\to\destination --path 8080
+    netyll serve --source-path c:\path\to\source --destination-path c:\path\to\destination --port 8080

 To stop testing press CTRL-C in the terminal window.

-*More information will be forthcoming on the wiki*
+*More information will be forthcoming in the wiki*

 ### Plugins